LumitoLuma/OpenSSH-for-Windows/README.md

 ### New method (Inno Setup and C++) (Beta)

-**Attention!
-This method is not tested on x86 Windows systems.
-If you want to test it on that Windows architecture, please contact me trough [www.lumito.net/contact](https://www.lumito.net/contact) with the results.
-Thanks!**

 #### Special requirements
 -   Inno Setup 6
 -   MSVC or MinGW with gcc and g++ support